DoronF3/School-Projects/Introduction to AI/Project 3/README.md

 - `featureExtractors.py`: Classes for extracting features on (state, action) pairs.
 Used for the approximate Q-learning agent.
 - ...

-## Evaluation
-Your code will be autograded for technical correctness.
-Please do not change the names of any provided functions or classes within the code, or you will wreak havoc on the autograder.
-However, the correctness of your implementation—not the autograder's judgments—will be the final judge of your score.
-If necessary, we will review and grade assignments individually to ensure that you receive due credit for your work.

-## Academic Dishonesty
-We will be checking your code against other submissions in the class for logical redundancy.
-If you copy someone else's code and submit it with minor changes, we will know.
-These cheat detectors are quite hard to fool, so please don't try.
-We trust you all to submit your own work only; please don't let us down.
-If you do, we will pursue the strongest consequences available to us.

-## Getting Help
-You are not alone!
-If you find yourself stuck on something, contact the course staff for help.
-Office hours, section, and the discussion forum are there for your support; please use them.
-If you can't make our office hours, let us know, and we will schedule more.
-We want these projects to be rewarding and instructional, not frustrating and demoralizing.
-But, we don't know when or how to help unless you ask.

-## Discussion
-Please be careful not to post spoilers.

 ## MDPs
 To get started, run Gridworld in manual control mode, which uses the arrow keys:
 ```python